 In each Yuga (massive time periods of the universe) only truth alone stands strong.
 There are four Yugas:

 - Sat Yuga – where life is lived in 100% alignment with Natural law.
-In Sat Yuga all four legs of dharma are stable.
-They can be expressed independently, or together.
+In Sat Yuga all four legs of dharma are stable and expressed either independently or together.

 - Treta Yuga – where life is lived in 75% alignment of Natural law.
 The leg of austerity loses its ability to flawlessly uphold life.

-- Dwarka Yuga – where life is lived 50% in alignment with Natural law.
+- Dwarpara Yuga – where life is lived 50% in alignment with Natural law.
 The leg of cleanliness loses its ability to uphold life without problems.

 - Kali Yuga – where life is lived 25% in alignment with Natural law.
 The leg of compassion loses its ability to support life without also creating problems.

-Since we are currently living in Kali Yuga, in order to utilize dharma to bless life, it is necessary to lean primarily on the leg of truth.
-The other values, purity, compassion, and non-attachment must be modified by truth in order to genuinely serve life’s loftiest goals.
+We are currently living in Kali Yuga.
+Consequently, in order to utilize dharma to bless life, it is necessary to lean primarily on the leg of truth.
+The other values, purity, compassion, and non-attachment must become modified by truth in order to genuinely serve life’s loftiest goals.

 You can test an action in another way to see if it is dharmic by taking a step in the direction of your ideal.
 In this situation, the step may go easily and the environment around you seems to rise up to support.
 This indicates that another step is in order.
 If you try and try and it just doesn’t work, this is an indication that you would be better off moving in another direction.